-For Part 1, the scope of the proposed five-year work plan corresponds generally to the level of federal and state funding and the funding sources anticipated and work expected to be performed by the Coeur d'Alene Trust over the five-year period, 2017-2021.
-The 2017-2021 Work Plan proposes a cleanup approach and a listing of priority activities for the 5-year planning period.
+For Part 1, the scope of the proposed five-year work plan corresponds generally to the level of federal and state funding and the funding sources anticipated and work expected to be performed by the Coeur d'Alene Trust over the five-year period, 2018-2022.
+The 2018-2022 Work Plan proposes a cleanup approach and a listing of priority activities for the 5-year planning period.
 The proposal includes the following work:

-- Human Health directed activities including Residential and Community Property and Private Drinking Water Supply Remediation (Basin Property Remediation Program, BPRP), the Mine and Mill Site characterization program, the Paved Road Remediation Program, the Remedy Protection Program, the Recreational Sites Program and Fish Tissue Sampling and Reporting. - Blood Lead Screening in Children - Repository Development and Management - Remedial actions in the Upper Basin including source control actions, water treatment, and related human health activities provided for in the Upper Basin RODA. - Remedial actions and/or Pilot Projects in the Lower Basin and risk reduction activities associated with recreational areas. - Basin Environmental Monitoring directed activitiescommunity property and privatearincluding thedrinking water sourceacBasin Propertyremediation program.wRemediationComplete the Paved RoadduProgram (BPRP);Remediation and RemedyRPaved RoadProtection Program andnu Remediate properties as they are identified and sampled and accepted for work.
-The BPRP will be substantially complete during this 5-year period.
-Remediation at a limited number of additional high risk properties may continue beyond this period.
-Complete the Mine IDEQ EPA CDA Tribe Program; Remedy Protection Program; Recreational Sites Program, and Fish Tissue Sampling and Reporting.Site characterization task to identify mine and mill sites especially in close proximity to presidential properties that might in the Box and Upper Basin.In the Box and Upper Basin.Address human health risks associated with basin wide recreational activities.
-Provide educational resources and health advisories to manage the potential for metals exposure through the consumption of fish.
-Incorporate human health related activities in the environmental cleanup projects as needed.The program and the program and the program and the state activities in the environmental cleanup projects as needed.R finFinFinR finFinFinR finFinFinR and Mill Site characterization program to determine possible impacts to human health within this 5- year period.
-EPA and IDEQ developed the Roadway Surface Remediation Strategy which established the Paved Road Remediation Program to work with local road jurisdictions to remediate damaged paved road surfaces that serve as barriers to contaminated road subgrades.
-The goal is to complete this program within this five-year period as funds are available.
-The Remedy Protection Program was established in the RODA to reduce the potential for erosion and recontamination of existing clean barriers installed within community areas in the Upper Basin.
-The remedy protection work will be completed within this five year period.
-Develop a strategy and implementation plan within this 5-year period to address human health risks from exposure to lead and other metals that can occur during recreational activities throughout the Upper and Lower Basin.
-Update the Fish Consumption Advisory and Guidelines based on the fish tissue study from sampling in 2016.
+- Human Health directed activities including Residential and Community Property and Private Drinking Water Supply Remediation (Basin Property Remediation Program, BPRP), the Paved Road Remediation Program, the Remedy Protection Program, the Recreational Sites Program and Fish Tissue Sampling and Reporting. - Blood Lead Screening in Children - Repository Development and Management - Remedial actions in the Upper Basin including source control actions, water treatment, and related human health activities provided for in the Upper Basin RODA. - Remedial actions and/or Pilot Projects in the Lower Basin and risk reduction activities associated with recreational areas. - Basin Environmental Monitoring

-Table 1.1 Summary of Remedi al Activities Proposed for Implementation for 2017-2021 2
+PROPOSED ACTIVITY OBJECTIVE OBJECTIVE LEAD AGENCY directed activities including the Basin Property Remediation Program (BPRP); with basin wide recreational activities.
+Provide educational Paved Road Remediation Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Remedy Protection Program; Reporting.
+Remediate properties as they are identified and sampled and accepted for work.
+The BPRP will be substantially complete during the next 4 years.
+Remediation at a limited number of additional high risk properties may continue beyond his period.
+The Mine and Mill Site characterization program was completed in 2017.
+EPA and IDEQ developed the Roadway Surface Remediation Strategy which established the Paved Road Remediation Program to work with local coad jurisdictions to remediate lamaged paved road surfaces hat serve as barriers to contaminated road subgrades.
+The goal is to complete the program in the next four years as funds are available.
+The Remedy Protection Program was established in the RODA to reduce the potential for erosion and recontamination of existing clean barriers nstalled within community areas and some side drainages n the Upper Basin.
+The remedy protection work will be completed within the next 4 years.
+Develop a strategy and mplementation plan within the next 4 years to address human nealth risks from exposure to ead and other metals that can occur during recreational activities throughout the Upper and Lower Basin.
+Update the Fish Consumption Advisory and Guidelines based on the ish tissue study from sampling n 2016.
+IDEQ EPA CDA TRIBE